theourproject/business_documentation/elementor/jet-elements.md

     show / hide Advanced Carousel on mobile.

 * Custom CSS - lets you add CSS code to any widget, and allows you to view the results in the Live editor window.
 This feature is available on Elementor Pro only.

+#### Advanced Map

+This easy-to-use and efortlessly customizable module helps to add extra settings to Google Maps.
+With advanced Map you can manage the map according to your needs.

+This module contains next Settings:

+##### Content

+* Map Settings:
+  * map center
+    specify center of the map;
+  * initial zoom
+    define zoom that will be opened initially;
+  * scrollwheel zoom
+    enable / disable scrollwheel zoom;
+  * zoom controls
+    show / hide zoom controls;
+  * street view controls
+    show / hide street view controls;
+  * map type controls \(map/satellite\)
+    show / hide map type controls;
+  * is map draggable?
+    enable / disable map's drag option.

+* Map Style:
+  * map height
+    specify height of the map;
+  * map style
+    enable / disable infinite loop;
+  * show arrows navigation
+    show / hide arrows navigation.

+* Pins:
+  * pins
+    add / remove pins on map's location.

+##### Advanced

+* Element Style:
+  * margin
+    manages margin of Advanced Map's element style;
+  * padding
+    manages padding of Advanced Map's element style;
+  * Z-index
+    define the number of z-index for Advanced Map's element style;
+  * entrance animation
+    select type of entrance animation of Advanced Map from dropdown menu;
+  * CSS ID
+    insert CSS ID;
+  * CSS Classes
+    insert CSS Classes.

+* Background:
+  * background type
+    offers classic or gradient background color of the Advanced Map element's background.

+* Border:
+  * border type
+    select type of the Advanced Map element's border from dropdown list;
+  * border radius
+    defines radius of the Advanced Map element's border;
+  * box shadow
+    enable / disable box shadow of the Advanced Map element's border.

+* Responsive:
+  * hide on desktop
+    show / hide Advanced Map on desktop;
+  * hide on tablet
+    show / hide Advanced Map on tablet;
+  * hide on mobile
+    show / hide Advanced Map on mobile.

+* Custom CSS - lets you add CSS code to any widget, and allows you to view the results in the Live editor window.
+This feature is available on Elementor Pro only.
+*
+#### Brands

+With the help of this module you can adds different brands to a webpage, organize their layout and capture your visitor's attention with stylish and immaculate Brands appearance.

+This module contains next Settings:

+##### Content

+* General:
+  * columns
+    select number of columns.

+* Brands:
+  * brands
+    add or remove company's brand name.

+##### Advanced

+* Element Style:
+  * margin
+    manages margin of Brands' element style;
+  * padding
+    manages padding of Brands' element style;
+  * Z-index
+    define the number of z-index for Brands' element style;
+  * entrance animation
+    select type of entrance animation of Brands from dropdown menu;
+  * CSS ID
+    insert CSS ID;
+  * CSS Classes
+    insert CSS Classes.

+* Background:
+  * background type
+    offers classic or gradient background color of the Brands element's background.

+* Border:
+  * border type
+    select type of the Brands element's border from dropdown list;
+  * border radius
+    defines radius of the Brands element's border;
+  * box shadow
+    enable / disable box shadow of the Brands element's border.

+* Responsive:
+  * hide on desktop
+    show / hide Brands on desktop;
+  * hide on tablet
+    show / hide Brands on tablet;
+  * hide on mobile
+    show / hide Brands on mobile.

+* Custom CSS - lets you add CSS code to any widget, and allows you to view the results in the Live editor window.
+This feature is available on Elementor Pro only.

+#### Circle Progress

+Circle Progress adds an animated element to your site called progressbar.
+It can be used to showcase any process you wish.
+With this module you can change its color, size and type any text you need.

+This module contains next Settings:

+##### Content

+* Values:
+  * progress values type
+    select type of progress value;
+  * current percent
+    select type the current percent the value;

+* Settings:
+  * circle size
+    specify size of the circle;
+  * value stoke width
+    specify value's width of stroke;
+  * background stoke width
+    specify background's width of stroke;
+  * animation duration
+    specify duration of animation.

+* Content:
+  * value number prefix
+    select positive or negative value's number prefix;
+  * value number suffix
+    select positive or negative value's number suffix;
+  * show thousand separator in value show / hide thousand separator in value;
+  * counter title
+    define counter title of the value;
+  * counter subtitle
+    define counter subtitle of the value;
+  * counter content position
+    specify position of counter's content.

+##### Style

+* Progress Circle Style:
+  * background stroke color
+    select color of progress circle's background stroke;
+  * value stroke color
+    select color of progress circle's value stroke;
+  * circle fill color
+    select color of progress circle fill;
+  * progress line endings
+    select progress line endings.

+* Content Style:
+  * * Number Styles - change settings of number styles in content style:

+    * * color
+        select color of number styles in content style;
+      * typography
+        enable / disable typography of number styles in content style;
+      * padding
+        select padding of number styles in content style.

+  * * Title Styles - change settings of title styles in content style:

+    * * color
+        select color of title styles in content style;
+      * typography
+        enable / disable typography of title styles in content style;
+      * padding
+        select padding of title styles in content style.

+  * * Subtitle Styles - change settings of subtitle styles in content style:

+    * * color
+        select color of subtitle styles in content style;
+      * typography
+        enable / disable typography of subtitle styles in content style;
+      * padding
+        select padding of subtitle styles in content style.